Download your printable checklist here and gather all your long haul flight essentials in one place.

-Here's my tried and tested list of long haul flight essentials for business travel, baby travel, solo travel and beyond.
-Based on decades of travel as a professional travel writer and blogger.
-Believe me, I've made every mistake there is.
+Here’s my tried and tested list of long haul flight essentials for business travel, baby travel, solo travel and beyond.
+Plus, a long haul flight checklist you can download for free.

-What to Bring in Your Carry On Bag
+How to Decide What to Pack in Your Carry On

 1) What you NEED during the flight and at the airport